Singular homology of roots of unity: Background

+A closure space $X$ is \emph{path-connected} if for any $x,y\in X$ there exists a continuous map $\alpha:I\to X$ such that $\alpha(0)=x$ and $\alpha(1)=y$.
+We say $\alpha$ is a path between $x$ and $y$.
+Equivalently a path between $x$ and $y$ is a homotopy between the constant maps $*\to X$ whose images are $x$ and $y$, respectively.
+We put a relation on $X$ by saying $x\sim y$ if there is a continuous $\alpha:I\to X$ such that $\alpha(0)=x$ and $\alpha(1)=y$.
+By reversing and concatenating paths (made possible by \cref{theorem:pasting_lemma_for_closure_spaces}) one can show $\sim$ is an equivalence relation on $X$.
+We call the equivalence classes of $\sim$ the \emph{path components} of $X$.

 Let $X$ be a closure space and let $A$ be a subspace of $X$.
 A map $r:X\to X$ is a \emph{retraction} of $X$ onto $A$ if $r(X)=A$ and $r|_A=\id{A}$, and we say $A$ is a retract of $X$.
-A \emph{deformation retraction} is a homotopy between the identity map on $X$ and a retraction $r$.
+A \emph{deformation retraction} is a retraction $r:X\to X$ along with a homotopy between the identity and $r$.
 In this case, we say $X$ \emph{deformation retracts onto $A$}. $X$ is \emph{contractible} if $X$ deformation retracts to a one point space.

 \begin{lemma} Let $X$ be a closure space and $A\subset X$ a subspace that is also a retract of $X$.
 If $X$ is contractible, then so is $A$. \end{lemma}